paragoner1/crisis-companion/PRESENTATION.md

 ### **Business Questions**
 **Q: How do you acquire users?**
 A: Freemium model with free basic features, premium emergency features.
-Partner with emergency services, beach resorts, swimming pools.
+We partner with emergency services, beach resorts, swimming pools.

 **Q: What's your competitive advantage?**
 A: Offline functionality, voice AI, multi-device coordination, and Solana blockchain integration.
 No other app combines all these features.